Protect and Improve Your Eyesight with These Eye Care Tips

 Place your screen 50-55 cm away from your eyes and a little below eye level

-Change your lighting to a lower glare.
+Change your lighting to lower glare.
 There are also glare filters you can purchase to place over your screens

 Get an office chair you can adjust